 Writers write words to express, entertain, inspire, escape, empathize, honor, inform, persuade, profit, debate, overcome trauma, and more.
 But when we write words for readers, whatever our purposes or intentions, the effect is influence.
 We have the power to influence those who read our words, and with great power comes you know what.
 You get to decide what you do with that power, if anything; I’m just providing some style resources in case you choose to wield that power responsibly.

-The resources below are great but imperfect.
-Remember that language evolves and can be less or more harmful given different context, geography, or other factors, and additional research may be necessary.
+The resources below are great but imperfect, because language evolves and can be less or more harmful given different context, geography, or other factors.
+Additional research might be necessary.
 To keep these resources handy, either bookmark this page or create a “Responsible Style Guides” browser folder where you can drop these and any other resources you come across.

 A Progressive’s Style Guide This 2016 guide was written by Hanna Thomas of SumOfUs.org and Anna Hirsch of ActivistEditor.com and touches on categories that the other more comprehensive style guides listed here don’t, including housing and incarceration.